2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ![image](assets/en/111.webp)

 After you have created your new account, LunaNode sends a verification email.
-Once you verify the account, compared to Voltage, you immediately get presented to top up your account balance.
-This balance is needed to pay for the server space and hosting costs.
+Once you verify the account, compared to Voltage, you are immediately presented with the option to top up your account balance.
+This balance is necessary to cover the server space and hosting costs.

 ![image](assets/en/112.webp)

 #### Add credit to your LunaNode account

 Once you’ve clicked "Deposit credit", you get to set how much you want to top up your account with and how you want to pay for it.
-LunaNode and BTCPay Server will cost between 10$USD and 20$USD p/m.
+LunaNode and BTCPay Server will cost between $ 10 and $ 20 per month.
-Compared to Voltage.cloud, you do get full access to your Virtual Private Server (VPS from here on) and therefore have some more control over your server.
+Compared to Voltage.cloud, you gain full access to your Virtual Private Server (VPS), allowing you to have more control over your server.
 After you’ve created your new account, LunaNode sends a verification email.
-Once you verify the account, compared to Voltage, you now immediately get presented to top up your account balance.
-This balance is needed to pay for the server space and hosting cost.
+Once you verify the account, compared to Voltage, you are immediately presented with the option to top up your account balance.
+This balance is necessary to cover the server space and hosting costs.

 #### How to deploy a new server?

-In this guide, we will go through the setup by creating a set of API keys and using the BTCPay Server launcher made by LunaNode.
+In this guide, we will walk you through the setup process by creating a set of API keys and using the BTCPay Server launcher developed by LunaNode.

 In your LunaNode dashboard, click API in the top right.
 This opens up a new page.
 We only have to set a Name for the API key.
 The rest will be taken care of by LunaNode and will not be covered in this guide.
 Click the Create API Credential button.
 After creating the API credentials, you get a long string of letters and characters.
 This is your API key.